Ana Birchall: Biography

 During 2020, she managed to guide parliamentary legislation that for the first time effectively addressed the recovery of assets gained as the proceeds of crime.

-As of May 2022, she serves as the Special Envoy for Strategic and International Affairs at Nuclearelectrica, the Romanian nuclear power energy company.
+As of December 2023, she was the Special Envoy for Strategic and International Affairs at Nuclearelectrica, the Romanian nuclear power energy company.

 Defamation and false cases

 In May 2008, a legal application for divorce was submitted under Birchall's name in Bucharest's First District Court.
 Birchall, who found out about the application from the press, submitted a request to cancel the application.
 Birchall later proved that the application was not hers, and that the signature was different than her own.
 Birchall accused political opponents of trying to discredit her ahead of local and parliamentary elections, as her name was being circulated as a future minister of education.

 In September 2008, in the middle of the election campaign, Birchall faced another scandal.
 Iosif Buble of Antena 1 released a 34-second video on the internet which purported to show a woman similar to Birchall in intimate poses with an unknown man.
 Birchall vehemently denied the allegations, and brought out a forensic expert who said that the a person in the video was physically different than her.
 Cancan magazine apologized to Birchall and her family for the story and retracted their claims about Birchall's appearance in the film.

 Birchall sued Iosif Buble in court, alleging that it was part of a campaign of denigration and defamation against her political career.
 The court ruled in favor of Birchall in both the first instance and the appeal.